Myanmar conflict: Post-independence insurgencies (1948–1962)

 Following Burma's independence from the United Kingdom on 4 January 1948, the two largest opposition groups in the country were the communists, led by the Communist Party of Burma (CPB), and the Karen nationalists, led by the Karen National Union (KNU).

 Initially there was calm during the transitional period after independence, but on 2 April 1948, the CPB fired the first shots of the conflict in Paukkongyi, Pegu Region (present-day Bago Region).
 At its peak, the CPB had 15,000 fighters in 1949.

 During the post-independence period, the KNU favoured an independent state, governed by the Karen people.
 The proposed state would have encompassed the territories of Karen State and Karenni State (present-day Kayin State and Kayah State), in Lower Burma (Outer Myanmar).
-The KNU has since shifted their focus from full independence to regional autonomy, under a federal system with fair Karen representation in the government.
+The KNU later shifted its focus from full independence to regional autonomy, under a federal system with fair Karen representation in the government.